 Untrimmed RA and SRA Sizes

-After o printing, these papers are then cut to one of the A Paper Sizes as needful.
-The maintaining of the aspect ratio helps in the trimming process too.
+After o printing, these papers are then cut to one of the A Paper Sizes as needed.
+Maintaining of the aspect ratio helps in the trimming process too.
 We will try to write more in-depth about Printer paper size in our new guide.
 Click here for more on RA & SRA sizes.

 A3+ (Super A3)